nilthehuman/Silence/README.md

 (Simply typing `make` builds both versions.)

 If you see `==== Retra built successfully ====` you're golden.
-If the compiler (or linker) complains about undefined stuff please refer to the "Dependecies" section below.
+If the compiler (or linker) complains about undefined stuff please refer to the "Dependencies" section below.

 The Makefile specifies g++ as the compiler.
 If you want to use a different